vaibhavkatariya007/awesome-video-player/README.md

 # Awesome Player

 ## It a free player written in pure javascript.
-Anybody can use the code refrence for their personal/commercial use.
+Anybody can use the code reference for their personal/commercial use.

 ![AwesomePlayer](https://vaibhavkatariya007.github.io/awesome-video-player/AwsomePlayer_ScreenShot1.png)